topicquests/sensecraft/documentation/qs-design.md

 Description: Lobby page is where a user that does not belong to a guild is directed.
 There are views of Quests and Guilds.
 Also at the top will be a scoreboard and info.
 From here a member can join a guild.

-When a member signs in check if belong to guild
+When a member signs in check if belong to guild.
+If member does not belong to a guild send to Lobbby.
+Lobby contains list of guilds.
+*getGuilds()
+User chooses a guild to join
+*joinGuild
+First make sure user does not belong to that guild.
+If they are not already a member then join

+Mamber joins a Guild by choosing on from the guild list.
+Upon joining Guild member is directed to that Guilds page

 Methods:
 getQuests()